Trip Facts

 Accommodation: Tea House Lodge

-After an early breakfast, you’ll begin your trek, leaving Pangboche behind.
-The trail leads you toward Shomare (4,120 m / 13,517 ft), where you’ll stop for lunch.
-Along the way, keep an eye out for Himalayan wildlife, such as musk deer, mountain goats, and a variety of high-altitude birds.
+After an early breakfast, you leave Pangboche and begin your trek toward Shomare (4,120 m / 13,517 ft), where you stop for lunch.
+Along the way, you may spot Himalayan wildlife such as musk deer, mountain goats, and high-altitude birds.

-Throughout the day, you’ll enjoy stunning views of Ama Dablam, Nuptse, and the iconic Mount Everest rising proudly in the distance.
+Throughout the day, you enjoy spectacular views of Ama Dablam, Nuptse, and Mount Everest in the distance.

-After lunch, the trail continues along a beautiful glacial valley, passing intricately carved Mani stones—prayer rocks that reflect the region’s deep Buddhist heritage.
-As you approach Dingboche, you’ll be greeted by a serene Buddhist stupa, marking your arrival at the village.
+After lunch, the trail continues through a glacial valley dotted with carved Mani stones that reflect the region’s Buddhist heritage.
+As you near Dingboche, a peaceful Buddhist stupa marks your arrival in the village.

-Dingboche lies at the foot of the majestic Ama Dablam, surrounded by a dramatic amphitheater of peaks, many of which are hidden from view until you reach this elevation.
-It offers a peaceful and awe-inspiring setting for your overnight stay.
+Dingboche lies at the base of Ama Dablam, surrounded by a dramatic ring of peaks.
+It offers a quiet and scenic setting for your overnight stay.

-Day 9: Acclimatization and Rest day at Dingboche
+Day 9: Acclimatization and day hike at Dingboche

 Accommodation: Tea House Lodge